Scenedesmus: Biofuel production

-Bio-hydrogen (H2) production
+Biohydrogen (H2) production

 In 1942, Gaffron and Rubin may be credited with conducting an experiment that sparked H2 production research in green algae using Scenedesmus obliquus.
 Algae produce H2 gas under anaerobic conditions by providing hydrogenases with hydrogen ions derived from splitting of water molecules via photosynthesis.
 However, enzyme activity is transient due to inhibition from O2 production via photosynthesis, a problem that continues to plague H2 production.

 S. obliquus is traditionally known to utilize a nickel-iron hydrogenase, but usage of other iron hydrogenases in H2 production is also reported.
 Hydrogenase enzyme activity in Scenedesmus species is reported to be lower than that of Chlamydomonas reinhardtii.
 H2 production independent of Photosystem II in Scenedesmus has also been performed using redox equivalents of fermentative metabolism under dark anaerobic incubation.
 Research findings suggest that a sulfur-deprived environment triggers an imbalance in the photosynthesis and respiration relationship, resulting in net consumption of O2, causing anaerobiosis, and switching to hydrogen production.
 Ultrasonication pretreatment has been effective in increasing fermentative bioenergy production from Scenedesmus oliquus YSW15.
-Bio-hydrogen production research using Scenedesmus is actively spurred by its applications to wastewater treatment.
+Biohydrogen production research using Scenedesmus is actively spurred by its applications to wastewater treatment.
 (See subsequent section on waste management by Scenedesmus).

-Bio-diesel production
+Biodiesel production

-Scenedesmus is known to have high biomass productivity among green algae, and has been actively researched for its use for bio-diesel production.
+Scenedesmus is known to have high biomass productivity among green algae, and has been actively researched for its use for biodiesel production.
 Its heterotrophic production of biomass and lipid in optimized conditions is reported to have higher efficiency than its autotrophic production.
 Optimization of biomass productivity as well as lipid content through varying concentration of supplemental nutrients has been done in numerous studies; currently, Scenedesmus lipid yield after optimization has reached ~60% dry cell weight, lower than some other algae.
 However, Scenedesmus is more efficient at capturing CO2 than other algae.
 Like many algae species, Scenedesmus required nitrate-deficient condition to profoundly increase its lipid yield.
-A significant improvement (up to six-fold) of feedstock yields was achieved by adding varying concentrations of ethanol under a 12-hr photoperiod and in the dark.
+A significant improvement (up to six-fold) of feedstock yields was achieved by adding varying concentrations of ethanol under a 12-hour photoperiod and in the dark.
+Under salinity stress via two-stage cultivation, Scenedesmus sp.
+BHU1 enhances both biomass productivity and lipid content.
 The most significant improvement in lipid production was obtained when stationary phase cultures were transferred to media deficient in nitrate for 7 days and phosphate for 3 days, respectively.
 Extraction of oils with methanol or ethanol from the Scenedesmus remains a challenge and its lower lipid content adds to the cost of production.
 In a recent study, Scenedesmus abundans was isolated from Dal Lake, Kashmir and proved to be a suitable raw material for biodiesel production.
-The alga increased significantly in biomass and lipid content with the nitrogen concentration of 0.32g/L of nitrogen.
+The alga increased significantly in biomass and lipid content with the nitrogen concentration of 0.32 g/L of nitrogen.
 A two-step transesterification was found to be best suited for transesterification, while Folch extraction was best for lipid extraction.